xf15/efficientize/README.md

   - todo
       - maybe replace certain words? already my\_dict.csv in R, nothing in it yet. i need this feature for interface.py list_all, replace(target_file_name, dict_file_name). psychopy_dict.csv, writing_dict.csv

+        move in bashrc file from temp

+        copy .Rprofile to all dir containing .Rproject, drafting this in TWOI

 ## Installation